Jump to Topic

 The data on mental-health disorders among transgender individuals are limited, according to SAMHSA.
 The available studies have produced differing results.
 One study found transgender women more likely to have suicidal thoughts and attempts at suicide, more likely to take psychotropic drugs and more likely to abuse alcohol than heterosexual women and non-transgender men.
 But the study found no difference in this respect between transsexual women and lesbians.

 Overall, older LGBT adults surveyed in one study rated their mental health as good, or about a 71 on a scale in which 100 is excellent.
 Among this population, 74 percent reported being satisfied with life.

 The enactment of legally recognized marriage for same-sex couples has provided an added bright spot for mental health.

-Research shows that lesbian, gay, bisexual people who are legally married to a person of the same sex have less stress than those who are not legally married.
+Research by the Williams Institute shows that lesbian, gay, bisexual people who are legally married to a person of the same sex have less stress than those who are not legally married.
 The study showed no significant differences in psychological distress between straight people and lesbian, gay and bisexual people in legally recognized, same-sex relationships.